Navigate the rugged Kalmiopsis Wilderness on the Wild & Scenic Chetco River.

 The upper gorge of the Chetco is beautiful beyond belief.
 Its tight, intimate canyon is one that should be savored so you'll want to take your time traveling down the Class IV rapids.
-We'll stop to scout all the big rapids and may choose to walk our IKs around a few of them.
+We'll stop to scout all the big rapids and will portage a few of the bigger ones.

 The next couple of days, we'll just enjoy this stunning wilderness.
 There are many places to stop, swim the crystal-clear pools and take a few side hikes up the small creeks that feed the Chetco.